 Rough 47/8A bridge-link.

-The decommissioning of the Rough 47/8A is proposed as a single Decommissioning Programme (DP), which includes the decommissioning of the Rough 47/8A installation comprised of the Rough AD platform, the Rough AP platform and the bridge link (Figure 1.1 and Figure 1.2).
+The decommissioning of the Rough 47/8A is proposed as two Decommissioning Programmes (DPs), which includes the decommissioning of the Rough 47/8A installation comprised of the Rough AD platform, the Rough AP platform and the bridge link in one DP and the risers in the other (Figure 1.1 and Figure 1.2).
 Decommissioning of the subsea infrastructure and remaining pipelines will be included in a future DP.

 Based on regulatory requirements and industry best practice, the proposed decommissioning approach is to completely remove the Rough 47/8A platforms and bridge link and transport to shore for recycling and/or disposal.
 Following initial preparation of the topsides (including cleaning and purging of equipment), the removal of the infrastructure will be undertaken in two phases.